 Serving Suggestions

-Cotija cheese isn’t just for tacos and corn.
+cotija cheese recipes aren’t just for tacos and corn.
 Here are a few more ways to include it in your culinary adventures:

 • Sprinkle it over the nachos for a tangy twist.